Saint Nicholas Society of the City of New York

 The Saint Nicholas Society of the City of New York is a charitable organization in New York City of men who are descended from early inhabitants of the State of New York.
-Charles R. Mackenzie is the current president.
+Thomas S Johnson is the current president.
 The organization preserves historical and genealogical records of English-ruled New York and Dutch-ruled New Amsterdam.
 The society has helped preserve the oldest historically landmarked buildings in New York City.
 The Society is financing the digitization of its colonial historical archives to be made publicly available at the New-York Historical Society.

 History

-Washington Irving, with the financial backing of John Jacob Astor and other prominent New Yorkers, organized the society in 1835 for historical and social purposes.
+Washington Irving, with the financial backing of John Jacob Astor and other prominent New Yorkers, organized the society in 1835 for historical and social purposes, holding its first meeting at Washington Hall.

 The group continues to hold regular dinners and meetings and to pay for newspaper announcements when one of their members dies.
 The annual dinner is usually addressed by notable speakers, with reports of speeches appearing in The New York Times.
+The Society has held a spring dinner every year since 1848.